Máximo Quiles: Moto3 World Championship

-CFMoto Aspar Team (2025)
+CFMoto Aspar Team (2025–2026)

 On 15 November 2024, Aspar Team announced Quiles as their Moto3 rider for the 2025 season, alongside Dennis Foggia.
-He missed the first two rounds of the season due to being under the age limit for riders who have finished in the top 3 in the JuniorGP.
+He missed the first two rounds of the season due to being under the age limit for riders who have finished in the top-three in the JuniorGP.
 Quiles made his Grand Prix debut at COTA, where he qualified second, being only beaten by David Muñoz by a margin of one tenth.
 He finished the race in fifth place.

 Ahead of the Qatar round, Quiles suffered an incident in which he hurt his hand, but still traveled to the circuit.
 However, after undergoing a medical evaluation, he was diagnosed with a thumb fracture and consequently declared unfit to race that weekend.
 Two weeks later, ahead of the Spanish Grand Prix at Jerez, his team announced he would miss a second race in order to continue his recovery process.
 Quiles returned for the French round, where he achieved pole position, and finished the race in seventh place.
 He would finish the following two races, in Silverstone and Aragón, in second place before claiming his maiden win at Mugello.

 The next round at the Dutch TT was the weakest weekend for Quiles up until that point, finishing in 15th place after a crash, which was followed by back-to-back second places at the German and Czech Grands Prix, respectively, and later a fourth place finish at the Austrian Grand Prix.
 Quiles' good season continued at the Hungarian Grand Prix as he took his second win of season, with a race that went all the way down to the wire with fellow rookie Valentin Perrone at Balaton Park Circuit.

-He continued to impress with his results as the season progressed, and claimed the rookie of the year award at the 2025 Malaysian motorcycle Grand Prix.

-At the 2025 Portuguese Grand Prix, Quiles won the race in dominating fashion after pulling away from the rest of the field in the final laps.
-With this win he was declared the Rookie of the Year.
+He continued to impress with his results as the season progressed, and claimed the rookie of the year award at the Malaysian Grand Prix.
+At the Portuguese Grand Prix, Quiles won the race in dominating fashion after pulling away from the rest of the field in the final laps.

+Moto2 World Championship

+CFMoto Aspar Team (2027)

+Quiles will step up to Moto2 for 2027, continuing with Aspar Team.

 Personal life

-Máximo is the name given to him after the lead character of movie Gladiator.

 At some point in his youth career, Quiles dropped his paternal surname, Martínez, for his maternal one, Quiles.
 He explained how he didn't want his initials to resemble those of Marc Márquez.
-Máximo is the only son of his parents and has a older sister who is Spanish champion in rhythmic gymnast.
 His father used to race road bikes in Spain in his youth.
-Quiles joined the vertical management in 2023, the agency founded by Marc and Alex Márquez and is the first member of the group.